-Milan has a lot for travelers to see and do beyond just fashion.
-You have the beautiful Milan Cathedral and Sforzesco Castle, a 15th-century castle that houses Michelangelo’s last sculpture.
+But Milan has a lot for travelers to see and do beyond fashion.
+The city used to be the capital of the Western Roman Empire and was an influential city during the Italian Renaissance.
+There’s the beautiful Milan Cathedral and Sforzesco Castle, a 15th-century castle that houses Michelangelo’s last sculpture.
 Then there’s Leonardo da Vinci’s The Last Supper, located inside Santa Maria delle Grazie church.
 In short, Milan has no shortage of history and culture to bask in.

 While it’s no Rome or Florence, Milan is still worth a few nights (maybe longer if you’re looking to enjoy the glitzy, fashionista side of the city).